bitquery/streaming-data-platform-docs/docs/graphql/query.md

 ```

 Query can make many dimensions.
 Result will have granularity combined from all dimensions used.
-Query for transactions by block date and transaction hash will group all resuls by
+Query for transactions by block date and transaction hash will group all result by
 block **date** __AND__ by transaction **hash**:

 ```graphql